This post may contain affiliate links. See my disclosure policy to learn more.

 |Other Misc.
 Expenses||4%||$800|

-You can download your own customizable Excel version below:
+You can download your own customizable Excel Wedding Budget Spreadsheet below:

 Flexibility Within Your Wedding Budget Breakdowns & Percentages

 All these things are fine.
-But you need to be prepared to scale back in another area if you go “over budget” in one.
+But you need to be prepared to scale back in another area if you go “over budget” in one on your wedding budget spreadsheet.
 Or, you’ll just have to increase your overall wedding budget.
 For some couples, they have a firm/set amount of money from their parents, maybe a little bit they’re contributing, and that’s it!
 Going over budget isn’t an option, because they literally don’t have any other source.
 But for others, the wedding budget is just a guess, and it’s flexible and ever-evolving.
 Only you (or the person responsible for your wedding budget), can make that decision.

 A Little Pep Talk About Your Wedding Budget